 Support for children

 We have created an online version of our children’s book as a free download during the crisis.
 Click to view children’s book.
+We also recently held a Zoom Christmas Quiz for children.
+We are planning a Zoom Support Session/Webinar for parents and carers of children with facial palsy in early 2021, this will be about communication strategies and increasing confidence.

 Facial palsy and coronavirus